shawnhuyiwen/pulse/docs/Methodology/PatientMethodology.md

 ### Stabilization

+There are two complete sets of patient parameters stored in the data model:

+1. <i>Initial Patient</i>: These are the healthy patient parameters before any conditions or action are applied.
 All patient parameters are set at the beginning of the resting stabilization period (see @ref SystemMethodology).
 These values are used to modify the inner workings of systems.
 The complex interactions require a simulated period to allow everything to balance into a stable, homeostatic, healthy starting point.
+These parameters should not be changed during a simulation.

-After each stabilization period (i.e., resting, conditions, and feedback), several parameters are reset due to their reliance on combined effects.
-The patient definition only allows for healthy values - any chronic pathophysiology needs to be handled using the CDM condition definition.
+2. <i>Current Patient</i>: After each stabilization period (i.e., resting, conditions, and feedback), several parameters are reset due to their reliance on combined effects.
+These parameters can further be changed during a simulation.

 While every effort has been made to allow any combination of patient parameters within bounds, there is no guarantee that all combinations will be able to reach a stable starting homeostatic point.